-Based on the City of Jordan's 2040 Comprehensive Plan (Map 2-4: Future Land Use), the land within and adjacent to the project is planned for ROW, commercial, industrial, residential, and parks.
+Based on the City of Jordan's Draft 2040 Comprehensive Plan (Map 2-4: Future Land Use), the land within and adjacent to the project is planned for ROW, commercial, industrial, residential, and parks.
 The proposed future land use along TH 282, CR 9, and TH 169 promote the area as a commercial corridor through the City of Jordan.

-The project would replace the existing sidewalk along TH 282/CR 9 and would connect to planned regional trails identified within the City of Jordan 2040 Comprehensive Plan.
+The project would replace the existing sidewalk along TH 282/CR 9 and would connect to planned regional trails identified within the City of Jordan Draft 2040 Comprehensive Plan, specifically the Spring Lake Regional Trail Corridor, which is identified in the Spring Lake Regional Trail Master Plan (September 2011).
+As funding becomes available and design progressed, the project team will coordinate improvements with the Scott County Parks and Trails Department.